danmorgandesigns/classic/now-text.md

+**2025.04.09**
+I pointed my domain at this site yesterday and am still finding lots of things I want to add or change.
+Today I added a Colophon to the _About Me__ page because I know some people will question my use of 1-bit icons and think I did it accidentally.
+I'm still struggling with browser caching when I'm updating content and CSS often.
+This isn't meant to be a blog, but I needed to get it out of my system.

+**2025.04.07**

 The past month I've been deep down a rabbit hole with two of my vintage Machintosh computers.
 I have a iBook G3 "clamshell" laptop and an iMac G4 "lamp" computer that I've been trying to upgrade to the last operating system they would support